Womanhood Suffrage League of New South Wales

-The Womanhood Suffrage League of New South Wales, was founded in 1891 and campaigned for women's right to vote in New South Wales.
-Women's suffrage is the right of women to vote in elections.
+The Womanhood Suffrage League of New South Wales was founded in 1891 and campaigned for women's right to vote in New South Wales.
+Women's suffrage is the right for women to vote in elections.

 Origins

 Mary Windeyer and Rose Scott, among others, formed the Womanhood Suffrage League of New South Wales from the New South Wales Women's Literary Society and the group held its first meeting on 4 June 1891.
 The first chair for the meeting was Dr. Vandaleur Kelly and Mary Windeyer was elected the foundation President of the League, while Rose Scott held the position of Secretary.

 They held their bi-monthly meetings at the offices of The Dawn and Mary Windeyer resigned from her role in March 1893, when she left Australia and travelled to Chicago, she was replaced by Mrs Louis Haigh.
 Many men and women from different political parties joined the League whose main purpose was to secure the vote for women upon the same conditions as those which applied to men.
 In May 1893 Dr Grace Robinson, Bachelor of Medicine and Master of Surgery and one of the first two women graduates at the University of Sydney, joined the League.

 On 14 October 1892, prior to the introduction of the Electoral Bill by the NSW Ministry, a deputation from the League which included Lady Windeyer and Mrs Lawson was received by Sir George Dibbs, who promised to bring their request before the Cabinet.
 On 19 September 1893 the governor of New Zealand signed a new Electoral Act into law which made it the first self-governing country in the world in which women had the right to vote in parliamentary elections.
 These events pushed forward the case being made by the League and in the same month it was noted that Women's Suffrage had been adopted as a plank in the platform of The Labour Electoral League and that the question had entered the sphere of practical politics in New South Wales.
 The League also supported the universal voting rights advocated by the utopian socialist settlement New Australia which was set up in Paraguay in 1893.
 Women were finally granted the right to vote in New South Wales in 1902.

 In 1902 the New South Wales Womanhood Suffrage League redefined itself as the Women's Political Educational League.